reinier-vegter/intergas_circulation_cap/README.md

    - PWM in/out, both 8 bit values and percentage
    - a cap number input slider, allowing you to set it from HA

+## Additional relay
+Could for example be used in a scenario where
+  - there's an opentherm thermostat
+  - there's a woodstove burning, hence thermostat switches to no heating
+  - the rest of your house gets cold
+ In this case the relay might be connected to the on/off terminal of your furnice/boiler.
+ Check if the boiler is capable of running both opentherm and on/off at the same time.

+To realise, set `AD_RELAY_ENABLED` to `true` and `RELAY_OUT_PIN` to another free digital pin, like pin nr 2.
+Since a relay board usually also needs both a 5v and a ground pin, don't forget to connect those.

 # Additional hints
  - Make an automation with HA or Node Red to use a lower cap at night.
  - In case you have [ESPAltherma](https://raomin.github.io/ESPAltherma/), use the max cap in case the temperature delta (input/output temp of your heater/heatpump) is over 10°C .
  - Without Wifi connection, the project will (currently) not proceed to operation and will now work.
-To use it stand alone, just remove the Wifi and MQTT start code from the `setup()` method.
+To use it stand alone, just remove the Wifi and MQTT start code from the `setup()` method and add an additional cap value parameter somewhere set to your liking.

 # Possible future changes and improvements (please make a PR)
  - Configure MQTT credentials
    See https://dawidchyrzynski.github.io/arduino-home-assistant/documents/library/mqtt-security.html
  - Configure MQTT TLS
  - Make the PWM stickiness configurable in HA